Guest blogging provided today by Neal Braver of Brockton, MA:

 Well three, if you drink Budweiser.

-Thus, I am proposing that the Obama administration rename the 2009 Making Work Pay Credit the Two Beer Stimulus Package.
+Thus, I am proposing that the Obama administration rename the Making Work Pay Credit as the Two Beer Stimulus Package.

 Get your paycheck, hit the pub, raise your glasses and party down!
 At least the breweries, the pubs, and--let us not forget--the bartenders will be happy.
 And always take good care of the bartenders.